 I really think you’re going to love these vegan meatball subs!

-Mainly because the recipe for my lentil quinoa meatballs have gotten rave reviews!
+Mainly because the recipe for my lentil quinoa meatballs has gotten rave reviews!

 “I just made these and they are delicious!” – Lauren

 “I made these meatballs tonight and they were AMAZING.” – Beth

 So adding tomato sauce, vegan cheese, and toasty buns are just going to make the lentil meatballs 100x better!